-The rising main is a pipe in the home which delivers fresh mains water to the highest part of the plumbing system, most likely the cold water storage cistern in the loft.
-It will also supply the feed and expansion cistern, if there is one (which there will be if the home has an open vented central heating system).
+The rising main is a pipe in the home which delivers fresh mains water to the highest part of the plumbing system.
+This is usually the cold water storage cistern or the feed and expansion cistern.
+Both cisterns are usually located in the loft.

-The advantages of an indirect system are that there is a reserve of water to mitigate any disruption to the mains, and that the system is less likely to be vulnerable to water hammer, due to the lower pressure water.
+The advantage of an indirect system is that there is a reserve of water to mitigate any disruption to the mains.
+Plus, the system is quieter and less likely to be vulnerable to water hammer, due to the lower pressure water.
 The primary advantage of a direct system is that water from outlets fed by the mains is usually drinkable.

 A rising main can also refer to a pipe through which sewage is pumped so that it can gravitate to a lower point.